brabster/dbt_bigquery_template/README.md

 ## Always Up-To-Date

 There are several supply chains providing dependencies for this repo.
-When development interactively (ignoring your machine), important sources are:
+When developing interactively, important sources are:

 - Your Python runtime, including the venv module
 - `pip` package manager in the virtualenv